ohadravid/ohadravid.github.io/content/posts/2025-09-hello-bazel.md

 How can you build Python code with [Bazel](https://bazel.build/)?
 Why would you even want to do that?

-This is the topic of a short talk I gave at PyCon IL this year.
+This is the topic of a lightning talk I gave at PyCon IL this year.
-Below are the slides, starting with _why_ this is a problem that you might have.
+Below are the slides and a transcript, starting with _why_ this is a problem that you might have.
 You can also jump right into [the part about how Bazel can solve that problem](#how-bazel-solves-these-problems), or [check the GitHub repo](https://github.com/ohadravid/hello-bazel-pycon-il).